Remediate Semi-Diplomatic Transcriptions

 Remove @who Attributes

-We do not state who delivers a speech in semi-diplomatic transcriptions—it is the editor’s job to assign these attributes in the modern text only.
+We do not state who delivers a speech in semi-diplomatic transcriptions—it is the editor’s job to assign these attributes in the modernized text only.
 If there are @who attributes in the semi-diplomatic transcription you are remediating, then remove them.

 Conversion yields: